Earth X: Earth X

-Earth X is one of a number of planets implanted with a gestating Celestial egg.
-About ten years after the end of the heroic age, Black Bolt releases the mutagenic Terrigen Mists into Earth's atmosphere, seeking to transform humanity into Inhumans so that his people would not suffer persecution.

-He blinded Uatu the Watcher to prevent him from witnessing his actions, and Black Bolt and the Inhumans leave Earth.
-Unable to operate his observation equipment, Uatu transports X-51 (Machine Man)—who has long since given up super-heroics to imitate the life of his human creator—to the Moon to act as Earth's new Watcher.
-X-51 gets increasingly annoyed at Uatu's assurance of the heroes' defeat.
+Black Bolt releases the mutagenic Terrigen Mists into Earth's atmosphere, seeking to transform humanity into Inhumans so that his people would not suffer persecution.
+Black Bolt then blinds Uatu before leaving Earth with the Inhumans.
+Uatu transports X-51 (Machine Man)—who has long since given up super-heroics to imitate the life of his human creator—to the Moon to act as Earth's new Watcher.

-After killing Red Skull, Captain America quits the Avengers, considering himself unfit for the team.
-Shortly afterward, Reed Richards constructs a worldwide network of vibranium power centers to solve the looming energy crisis, but the experiment fails when one of Reed's scientists falls into the reactor, causing a worldwide explosive chain reaction.
-The scientist that fell into the reactor became encased within vibranium and discovered that she can manipulate the rare metal, becoming the Iron Maiden.

-The Terrigen Mists begin mutating Earth's human population, though much of the world blames "Plague X" on Richards' failed experiment.
+The Terrigen Mists begin mutating Earth's human population, though much of the world blames "Plague X" on Reed Richards' failed experiment, which was intended to solve a looming energy crisis using a network of vibranium power centers.
 Benny Beckley, the young son of Comet Man, gains the ability to control the actions of others and becomes known as Skull.
-Nearly all of the world's telepaths are killed by the backlash caused by Beckley's power manifestation.
 Meanwhile, Doctor Doom and Namor fight the Fantastic Four.
 Doom is killed in an explosion along with Susan Richards.
 Namor kills Johnny Storm.
-Franklin Richards responds by cursing Namor, causing one side of his body to burst into flame upon contact with air, forcing Namor back into the ocean.
+Franklin Richards responds by cursing Namor, causing one side of his body to burst into flame upon contact with air.
+Namor is forced back into the ocean.
 A distraught Reed dons Doom's armor and exiles himself to Castle Doom in Latveria.

-Soon after, the Absorbing Man absorbs Ultron.
-The Vision defeats the Absorbing Man with a computer virus.
-Attempting to isolate the virus by turning to stone, the Absorbing Man is shattered by the Vision after murdering the Avengers.
+Soon after, Absorbing Man absorbs Ultron.
+Vision defeats Absorbing Man with a computer virus.
+Attempting to isolate the virus by turning to stone, Absorbing Man is shattered by Vision after murdering the Avengers.
 Absorbing Man's pieces are scattered amongst the world's leaders so that he can never be reassembled.

-Norman Osborn manipulates America into electing him President by using alien DNA to create the Hydra—a parasite collective that mind-controls its host bodies.
-Osborn grants Tony Stark (one of the last unmutated humans) political asylum in exchange for constructing robotic replicas of the fallen Avengers to battle the Hydra menace.
+Norman Osborn manipulates America into electing him President by using alien DNA to create Hydra—a mind-controlling parasite.
+Osborn grants Tony Stark political asylum in exchange for constructing robotic replicas of the fallen Avengers to battle Hydra.